BlinkID/blinkid-ios/README.md

 ## <a name="troubleshooting-faq"></a> Frequently asked questions and known problems
 Here is a list of frequently asked questions and solutions for them and also a list of known problems in the SDK and how to work around them.

-#### Note on ARM Macs

-We are supporting `ARM64 Device` slice through our `.xcframework` format.
-We are still in development supporting `ARM64 Simulator` slice for newly released ARM Macs and we will update our SDK with `ARM64 Simulator` support as soon as development is done.

 #### In demo everything worked, but after switching to production license I get `NSError` with `MBMicroblinkSDKRecognizerErrorDomain` and `MBRecognizerFailedToInitalize` code as soon as I construct specific [`MBRecognizer`](http://blinkid.github.io/blinkid-ios/docs/Classes/MBRecognizer.html) object